Is a 3-Month Sabbatical Leave a Break in Service for Gratuity Eligibility? Seeking Guidance

 Dear Udaya,

-As per the Payment of Gratuity Act 1972, a person need to complete 5 years of continious service without any break, the service of a person should not be interrupted on account of sickness, accident, leave, etc.
+As per the Payment of Gratuity Act 1972, a person needs to complete 5 years of continuous service without any break.
+The service of a person should not be interrupted on account of sickness, accident, leave, etc. Therefore, in this case, Sabbatical leave is considered as a break in service.

 Regards,